binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 I created a [proof of concept (POC)](https://github.com/binarymist/NodeGoat/wiki/Security-Regression-Testing-with-Zap-API) by using the existing NodeGoat, purposely vulnerable web application written in NodeJS and used the RESTful API of OWASP Zap to proxy the selenium tests, then launch it's own tests.
 The "own tests" are already part of Zap.
 It is all done for you for free.
 We will discuss this soon on how to set-up the NodeGoat Web Application along with the Zap REST API.

-I have demonstrate this to many of my clients, and in my training classes.
+I have demonstrated this to many of my clients, and in my training classes.
 I have also created a video that I use for short talks, which exhibits a run of the regression testing suite before and after a security defect is introduced and mitigated.
 You can see the short demonstration here: [https://youtu.be/DrwXUOJWMoo](https://youtu.be/DrwXUOJWMoo)

 [OWASP ZAP](https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project) (which also comes [pre-installed on Kali Linux](http://blog.binarymist.net/2014/03/29/up-and-running-with-kali-linux-and-friends/#zap) ) is a particularly useful tool for security regression testing.
 It provides manual tooling similar to that of Burp Suite, with many other features.